LelandLong/iOS_SDK_AppDelegate/README.md

 }
 ```

-Then modify your FileMaker Script `` to match the following:
+Then modify your FileMaker Script `AppDelegate_didFinishLaunchingWithOptions` to match the following:

 ```objective-c
 #========================================